MahmoodSeoud/BachelorThesis/README.md

 - Some drawback i found: "Raft requires n/2 + 1 nodes to be alive to do anything (you would need a different protocol to survive up to n-1 failures)." [ref](https://app.gitter.im/#/room/#bakwc_PySyncObj:gitter.im)
 - Raft servers communicate using remote procedure calls (RPCs)
+- Remember that this potential [issue](https://github.com/bakwc/PySyncObj/issues/112) is still not resolved.
+Thus meaning that once a chain of elves have been formed and contacted santa, they could experience issues connecting back to their original cluster due to them only knowing part of the chain.
+- Right now I am experiencing issues with either the distributed lock provided by the library (ReplLockManager) or something else.
+I am going to test this further